 Also nearby is another important church when it comes to the role of Christianity coming to England.

 The Church of St Martin is the first church founded in England and the oldest parish church in continuous use.

-It served private chapel of Queen Bertha of Kent in the 6th century (before Augustine arrived from Rome).
+It served as the private chapel of Queen Bertha of Kent in the 6th century (before Augustine arrived from Rome).

-Along with Canterbury Cathedral and St. Augustine’s Abbey, this church is an UNESCO World Heritage Site.
+Along with Canterbury Cathedral and St. Augustine’s Abbey, this church is a UNESCO World Heritage Site.